-Researchers gain insight into abnormally shaped cell nuclei of people with cancerFebruary 19th, 2013 in Cancer /
+Researchers gain insight into abnormally shaped cell nuclei of people with cancerFebruary 19, 2013 in Medicine & Health / Cancer

 Misshapen cell nuclei are frequently observed in the cells of people with cancer and other diseases, but what causes the abnormality—and why it is associated with certain disorders—has remained unclear.

 Researchers at Northwestern University have recently developed a mathematical model that sheds light on the defect by clarifying the mechanisms that cause bulges known as "blebs" in cells' nuclear membranes.
 The research—a collaboration between experts at the McCormick School of Engineering and Applied Science and the Feinberg School of Medicine—could be a step toward bleb prevention, which may ultimately provide potential therapies for related diseases.

 A paper describing the research, titled "Mechanical Model of Blebbing in Nuclear Lamin Meshworks," was published Feb.
 11 in the Proceedings of the National Academy of Sciences USA.

 "Changes in the shape of the nucleus are indicative of a range of pathologies, including the premature aging disorder Hutchinson-Gilford progeria syndrome, Emery–Dreifuss muscular dystrophy and some cancers," said Monica Olvera de la Cruz, the corresponding author of the paper.
 "Our research suggests that blebbing may be the result of an imbalance between the various proteins that constitute the nuclear lamina."